Josh9182/SQL-Projects/SQL-Portfolio-Dinosaur/Analyzing Dinosaur Database.md

 we can see
 that Dinosauria Ornithischia is 73% larger than the Dinosauria Ornithischia Genasauria Cerapoda Heterodontosauridae taxonomic group!

-While differing species may fall into similiar sounding taxonomic groups, on the surface they might look or sound similiar, but analyzing our data we can see that dinosaur length
+While differing species may fall into similar sounding taxonomic groups, the species themselves differ entirely.
+After analyzing our data,
+we can see that dinosaur length varies extremely using taxonomic groups as the measured category.

+Based on the data available,
+I would say
+that taxonomy is a less reliable way to understand size, however, it can help in the search to identify size.

+I would say
+that species is a far better identifier when it comes to dinosaur length as species can provide us hints on understanding evolutionary patterns and lineages.
+However, with the help of taxonomy and the analysis of bone structure, we can calculate the predicted size and dimensions of our dinosaurs.

+## How does this correlation differ between carnivorous and herbivorous dinosaurs?